Thermodynamics of Living Systems

 solar energy to maintain themselves far from equilibrium.
 This solar energy is

-converted into the necessary useful work (negative
+converted into the necessary useful work (negative Se in equation

 7-11) to maintain the plant in its complex, high-energy configuration by a